danwing/metadata/draft-rwbr-sconepro-flow-metadata.md

 signaling protocol** ({{sec-meta}}).
 In doing so, we ensure that consistent metadata definitions are used by the various signaling protocols.
 Also, this approach allows to factorize key considerations such as security and operational considerations.
-This approach also ease passing policies between controllers of domains involved in packet delivery (e.g., RAN, Core, network slicing, and Transport domains).
+This approach also ease passing policies between controllers of domains involved in packet delivery (e.g., RAN, Core, network slicing {{?RFC9543}}, and Transport domains).

 The metadata is described using Concise Data Definition Language (CDDL) {{!CDDL=RFC8610}} which can be expressed in both {{?JSON=RFC8259}} and binary using {{?CBOR=RFC8949}}.
 Both